Ationet/ationetdocs/ATIONet Network User Manual.md

 Note that depending on the type of identification, it will ask for certain items.
 For example, the TAG does not need a PIN.
 Also, if you select "Fleet" in the program type, it will not ask you to enter a loyalty program.

-Secondly, the form is completed by assigning the identification to a vehicle or driver.

 ### Identifications Models
-The models of identification vary according to the necessity of the client, they can be of type Card (A magnetic card), TAG, Chipkey or Manual Entry (A code entered by hand).
+The models of identification vary according to the necessity of the client.
+They can be a Card type (a magnetic card), TAG, Chipkey or Manual Entry (A code entered by hand).

 ![Identification Models](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Identifications%20Model.PNG)